The Best Cryptocurrency Exchanges in Canada

 Shakepay is more an app than a full-fledged cryptocurrency exchange, but Shakepay is still one of the fastest and easiest ways to purchase Bitcoin and Ethereum in Canada.
 Users have raved about the user-friendliness of the interface and the quickness in which users have received their crypto.

-Most of Shakepay’s digital currencies are held at Shakepay in cold storage wallets, but just in case, Shakepay has insurance policies on the digital currencies held, meaning you can have piece of mind with your investments.
+Most of Shakepay’s digital currencies are held at Shakepay in cold storage wallets, but just in case, Shakepay has insurance policies on the digital currencies held, meaning you can have peace of mind with your investments.
 With 2-factor authentication, encrypted transit, and email confirmations on withdrawals, utilizing the Shakepay app should be safe, however, we still encourage you to store your crypto yourself off-line.

 - Quick and easy option for buying Bitcoin or Ethereum.